hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 The maximum number of transactions of a specific [transaction type](../../concepts/transactions/types.md) that are prioritized in the [layered transaction pool](../../concepts/transactions/pool#layered-transaction-pool).

-Increasing the `BLOB` value increases the limit on prioritized [blob transactions](../../concepts/transactions/types#blob-transactions) in the transaction pool.
+This option is mostly useful for tuning the amount of prioritized [blob transactions](../../concepts/transactions/types#blob-transactions) in the transaction pool.
 Keeping the prioritized layer sorted is costly, and only a few blob transactions can fit in a block (currently a maximum of six).
 Tuning the maximum number of prioritized transactions by type can help maintain the efficiency and performance of the transaction pool.
 The default is `BLOB=6`.